steven-solomon/soonernotfaster/content/posts/what-is-a-unit-test-anyway.md

 Although, most teams only discuss the three parts of the unit test, there is actually a forth, its name.
 The name is also an opportunity to emphasize the elements that you want to communicate to the developer who is reading your code.

+Below are two examples of how to structure the elements of a unit test in both Java and JavaScript.
+The Java example uses JUnit 4 syntax and an assertion library known as AssertJ to communicate context (pre-conditions), the software element (sut), and the expected output (post-conditions) both via the content of the test and the test's name.
+Within the JavaScript example the same information is communicated via nested blocks—this nesting style is now possible in Java via JUnit 5.

 ```
 @Test
 void returnsMapWithOneElement_whenListOnlyContainsDuplicates() {